ConquerorsOfMystery/seabass/README.md

 The cbas programming tool (cbas) is not the only thing in-box.
 This puppy comes with batteries included, we have OpenAL 1.1, OpenGL 1.1, BSD sockets, and (wrapped) parts of SDL2 already available for programming.
+We also have a very simple threading implementation written in pthreads.

 While this does make cbas a capable programming language in its own right, it ultimately serves as little more than a demo.

 For "real" development, you should FFI your favorite C libraries into cbas.

-OpenGL 1.1 and OpenAL 1.1 provide examples of how you do this.
+OpenGL 1.1, OpenAL 1.1, usermode_stdlib, and funbas provide examples of how you do this.

 # What is the potential of the project?